St. Pölten University of Applied Sciences: fhSPACEtv

-fhSPACEtv is an interdisciplinary initiative launched by the Media Technology and Digital Media Technologies programmes at the Institute of Creative\Media/Technologies under the direction of Prof. Markus Wintersberger, Christian Müller and Thomas Wagensommerer.
-The aim of this collaboration is to bundle creative and artistic potential within the university’s departments and to integrate specific approaches and requirements for digital media by pooling contemporary and alternative information channels and forms of presentation for students.
+fhSPACEtv is an interdisciplinary initiative of the Media Technology and Digital Media Technologies degree programs at the Institute for Creative\Media/Technologies.
+The aim is to pool creative and artistic potential within the university's departments and to integrate specific approaches and requirements for digital media by bundling contemporary and alternative information channels and forms of presentation for students.

+SUMO

+The specialist media magazine, which is published twice a year, offers students in the Media Practice Lab - Journalistic Working Methods (print) and in the free subject SUMO the opportunity to go through all the steps in a media company.
+SUMO (print, circulation 2,500) and SUMOMAG (online) provide media managers, media teachers and students as well as pupils from media focus schools with exciting reports, features and interviews on virulent topics in the media industry.

 International affairs

 The St. Pölten UAS maintains relationships with approximately 150 partner universities in 30 countries.
 The international coordinators maintain professional contact with partner universities of their focus areas in research and teaching.
 They consult incoming and outgoing student in subject-related matters, in particular in course selection.
 The international coordinators work in close collaboration with the Office for International Relations, which offers organisational and administrative support.